-An overview of this sector event dedicated to adult literacy, numeracy and English language policy, practice and research held on the 4th of December 2019 at Westminster Kingsway College, London, and organised by the Learning and Work Institute, UCL Institute of Education, UCU, RaPAL and NATECLA.
+An overview of the English Maths and ESOL Annual Conference 2019, a sector event dedicated to adult literacy, numeracy and English language policy, practice and research held on the 4th of December 2019.

-Alex Stevenson, Head of English, Maths and ESOL at the Learning and Work Institute, chaired the conference, and began by outlining how in 1999 the Moser Report, ‘A Fresh Start’, broke new ground by highlighting the national challenge of poor adult literacy and numeracy skills, and setting out a series of recommendations to eradicate poor basic skills.
+Alex Stevenson, Head of English, Maths and ESOL at the Learning and Work Institute, chaired the English Maths and ESOL Annual Conference 2019, and began by outlining how in 1999 the Moser Report, ‘A Fresh Start’, broke new ground by highlighting the national challenge of poor adult literacy and numeracy skills, and setting out a series of recommendations to eradicate poor basic skills.
 Twenty years on, nine million adults still have low levels of basic skills, and despite the availability of free courses, participation in adult literacy and numeracy provision has declined by around 40% since 2011/12.

 The expert panel went on to discuss the legacy of the Moser report, to identify opportunities to address the basic skills challenge in the current adult learning landscape, and to discuss the actions needed now to achieve Moser’s ambition to eradicate poor adult literacy and numeracy.